chrisui/titan-2d/README.md

 ### Functional
 Functional programming is taking off in a big way and for very good reasons.
 This way of writing code can force simplicity and real modularity which can prevent headaches in the long run.

+Some key points in this area:

+1. Immutability might be a bit *too* much of an ask in terms of performance sacrifice
+2. The mutative functional approach of matter-js is okay ???

 ### Reactive
 Reactive programming is helping developers manage asynchronous state change in beautiful ways.
 Considering games are a massive cluster of continuous state change it makes sense to tackle the complications of this from the ground up in the core of the framework.

+Streams could be an incredibly useful way of sharing game change across areas of code.
+Ie. imagine a stream of keyboard/controller input or a stream of collisions.

 ### Simplicity first, scoped for performance later
 The ability for everyone to jump on board and achieve output with ease far outweighs the 10% which need the edge performance.
 With the ultimate simplicity and the correct level of modularity we can add layers of performance optimisations which will add complexity while not hurting the initial simplicity.